Covid-19: What Every Pet Parent Needs to Know

-While pets can’t become sick from COVID-19, they may serve as a conduit of infection between people.
+There's currently no evidence to indicate that humans can contract Covid-19 from their pets.
+However, pets can also serve as a conduit of infection between people.
 For example, a person with COVID-19 could sneeze or otherwise contaminate their pet, and then another individual could touch that animal and contract the disease.

 HOW DO I HANDLE MY PET IF GET COVID-19?

 FIRST AND FOREMOST…DON’T PANIC.
 And while we probably don’t need to tell you this, we’ll do it anyway as a PSA.
 DO NOT abandon or neglect your pet.
 Set up your contingency plan RIGHT NOW so you can focus on getting better.
 Being prepared will ease your mind and ensure the best outcome for you and your pet.

 Some things to think about:

 - Where will my pets go if I can’t care for them?

 In the event that you or a family member contract COVID-19 and can’t take care of your pet, consider asking family or friends to help out.
 Ask ahead of time and write down clear instructions on feeding, walking and any important details your friends or family need to know (for example: Max always circles three times before pooping).
 Have a bag with notes and important items packed and ready to g (see our handy checklist).
 If you have the financial means (and they are open) identify a local daycare and ask about last minute appointments and policies.

 - Who can walk my dog if I can’t?

 - Do I have enough food, supplies, medicine in the event of a city shut down (or hoarders!)